Rikj000/MoniGoMani/VERYQUICKSTART.md

-**WARNING: MoniGoManiHyperStrategy should always be HyperOpted unless you really know what you are doing when manually allocating weights!**
+**<span style="color:darkorange">WARNING:</span> MoniGoManiHyperStrategy should always be HyperOpted unless you really know what you are doing when manually allocating weights!**
 **MoniGoManiHyperStrategy found in releases already has a decent hyperopt applied to it for BTC pairs!**
-**When changing anything in `config.json` please [re-optimize](https://github.com/Rikj000/MoniGoMani/blob/main/VERYQUICKSTART.md#how-to-optimize-monigomani)!**
+**When changing anything in one of the `config.json`'s please [re-optimize](https://github.com/Rikj000/MoniGoMani/blob/main/VERYQUICKSTART.md#how-to-optimize-monigomani)!**

 # Very Quick Start (With Docker)
 1) [Download](https://github.com/Rikj000/MoniGoMani/releases) the latest `MoniGoMani` release and unzip it somewhere.
 Or clone the `main` branch through git.